emersonveenstra/rapid-power-user-extension/README.md

 1. Redirects the OSM.org Edit button to open in Rapid
 2. Integrates Strava Heatmap overlays into Rapid (credit to the original [id-strava-heatmap extension](https://github.com/cmoffroad/id-strava-heatmap-extension) for some of the code)

+Should work on all Chromium-based and Gecko-based browsers that support Manifest V3 extensions, I test it on Firefox, Brave, Vivaldi, and Chrome.

 ## Install

 ### From Chrome or Firefox store